rebecaverasa/Comunicacao_Microsservicos/README.md

 ## Used Docker Commands:

-Abaixo serão listados alguns dos comandos executados durante o curso para criação dos containers dos bancos de dados PostgreSQL, MongoDB e do message broker RabbitMQ:
+Here are some of the commands executed during the course to create containers with: PostgreSQL, MongoDB and RabbitMQ message broker databases:

 #### Container Auth-DB